-and what was helpful (or not helpful) during that period, followed by questions specific to various bereavement follow-up services and practices that were in place at the treating hospitals.
-Following recommendations on enhancing qualitative research credibility, we also interviewed hospital HCPs who conduct bereavement followup activities, with questions pertaining to how they go about following-up with parents and what issues (if any) hinder their ability to do that follow-up, as a means of triangulation of data sources and to add to the clinical understanding of the phenomenon (Patton, 2002).
-In total, 16 interviews with parents and seven interviews with HCPs were conducted.
+The interviews were guided by a set of broad questions pertaining to their experiences in the first-year post-loss and what was helpful (or not helpful) during that period, followed by questions specific to various bereavement follow-up services and practices that were in place at the treating hospitals.
+Following recommendations on enhancing qualitative research credibility, we also interviewed hospital HCPs who conduct bereavement follow-up activities, with questions pertaining to how they go about following-up with parents and what issues (if any) hinder their ability to do that follow-up, as a means of triangulation of data sources and to add to the clinical understanding of the phenomenon (Patton, 2002).
+In total, 16 interviews with parents and 7 interviews with HCPs were conducted.
 Observations by Moire Stevenson of the commemorative services offered at the hospitals as part of the bereavement follow-up and support services served as yet another means of data source triangulation.
 These observations provided a richer understanding of parents' descriptions of the services.
 All interviews were audio-digitally recorded and transcribed verbatim.

-Data Analysis
+Data analysis

 The data collection and analysis were done concurrently using an iterative process.
-Guided by interpretive description methodology, Moire Stevenson analyzed the transcripts for emergent themes and categories, through multiple immersions into the data and using constant comparative methods (Thorne, 2008).
-For additional analyst triangulation (Patton, 2002), results were further analyzed and discussed with project collaborators and service providers (i.e., experts in parental bereavement and clinicians that conduct follow-up or offer bereavement services).
+Guided by interpretive description methodology, Moire Stevenson analyzed the transcripts for emergent themes and categories, through multiple immersions into the data and using constant comparative methods

+(Thorne 2008).
+For additional analyst triangulation (Patton, 2002 pg.
+560-563), results were further analyzed and discussed with project collaborators and service-providers (i.e., experts in parental bereavement and clinicians that conduct follow-up or offer bereavement services).
 The clinical applicability of the results was then verified through multiple meetings with project collaborators and service/program providers at both pediatric hospitals.
-Dr. Stevenson then examined how the emergent themes related to pre-existing theories, models, and research in the field of parental bereavement and coping during bereavement (Stevenson, 2015).2 On the basis of this analysis, an interpretive description was generated that described how parents coped with their grief in the first year after their child died, and how various bereavement follow-up and support services helped (or did not help) them cope.
+Dr. Stevenson then examined how the emergent themes related to preexisting theories, models and research in the field of parental bereavement and coping during bereavement (Stevenson, 2015).2 On the basis of this analysis, an interpretive description was generated that described how parents coped with their grief in the first year after their child died, and how various bereavement follow-up and support services helped (or did not help) them cope.